Hunny-Smackuz/SePowerPrivilege/README.md

 # SePowerPrivilege
-A PowerShell solution to managing user rights assignment from the command line
+A PowerShell solution to manage user rights assignment from the command line